swcarpentry/DEPRECATED-bc/novice/teaching/01-general.md

 or they say, "Wait, how did you do that?" or,
 "Can you please slow down, I can't keep up," you're no longer actually helping them.

+**Don't take over the keyboard.**

+When you go around helping people out as they work on the material, never put your hands on a learner's computer.
+It's too easy to step in and do a few quick changes that they can't follow and certain groups of learners will never say that this makes them uncomfortable - or ask questions.

+**Never copy and paste.**

+It's easy to find code snippets on the web but impress upon learners that part of what they are learning is the muscle memory of doing the text input.
+To drive this home, you could show them an example of `rm -rf /` in a sandbox just to make it clear that there are risks to running code you don't understand.

 **Don't ignore feedback.**

 The feedback you get from learners on sticky notes or through